-This is always on a pendulum.
-I’m not sure how much of that pendulum is associated with the malpractice insurance, as that is where a lot of anything comes from in this business.
-When I first started (13 years ago), NO ONE VBAC’d, and then we went to where most OB’s were trying it, and now I feel like we’re swinging back the other way.
-Here’s my 5 thoughts on VBAC’s.
+VBAC rates are always on a pendulum.
+I’m not sure how much of that pendulum is associated with malpractice insurance, as that is where a lot of anything comes from in this business.
+When I first started (13 years ago), NO ONE VBAC’d, and then we went to where most OBs were trying it, and now I feel like we’re swinging back the other way.
+Here are my 5 thoughts on VBACs.

 2. Your doctor, most likely, will have to be on the hospital campus if you are in labor as a VBAC.
-For our doctors, their offices are on our hospital campus, so that works well during the day.
+Our doctors and their offices are on our hospital campus, so that works well during the day.
 Basically, they need to be there within minutes if something happens.

 4. You might want to consider an early epidural.
 A few of our anesthesiologists push hard to have an in-dwelling epidural catheter once you’re in labor.
 That way, if you have to have emergency surgery, you won’t need general anesthesia.
 General is no fun.